 SharePoint is a web-based document and information management system that integrates with Microsoft Office.
 SharePoint uses pages and web components, similar to WebPress, to organize content.
 Before Missouri State switched to Office 365 Education, some departments housed their documents on SharePoint sites to create an intranet for employees.
-Now that we use Office 365 for Education, SharePoint Online is included with each faculty and staff member’s subscription.
+Now that we use Office 365 for Education, SharePoint Online is included with each user’s subscription.

 As Microsoft describes it, SharePoint Online (also referred to as SharePoint 2016) is a cloud-based service that helps organizations share and collaborate with colleagues, partners, and customers.
 With SharePoint Online, you can access internal sites, documents, and other information from anywhere—at the office, at home, or from a mobile device.
 Here at Missouri State, SharePoint Online is integrated with our Office 365 Education subscription.
 Office 365 Groups utilize SharePoint Online without the need for users to manage an actual SharePoint site, but if your department or team is interested in creating and managing a full SharePoint site (beyond what Office 365 Groups can offer), you can contact User Support via the Help Desk to request a SharePoint site be set up; you can also request that your Office 365 Group be deleted once you transfer to a full SharePoint site if you no longer want or need to use the Group.